top of page

-When we are in a dangerous situation the brain's threat-response centre (called the amygdala) puts our body into red-alert so that it can do what it needs to to stay safe.
+When we sense danger the brain's threat-response centre (called the amygdala) puts our body into red-alert so that it can do what it needs to to stay safe.

-This is automatic and beyond your conscious control, it is driven by a primal part of the brain which is different to the rational ‘thinking’ part of our brain that we spend most of our time using when we are not under threat (which is called the prefrontal cortex).
+This is automatic and beyond your conscious control, it is driven by a primal part of the brain which is different to the rational ‘thinking’ part of our brain where we spend most of our time using when we are not under threat (called the prefrontal cortex).

 In that moment your red-alert mode took over to avoid a collision but later, when you felt calmer and your rational 'thinking' brain came back online it judges your actions as less wise.

-There are four red-alert reactions to danger.
+There are five possible red-alert reactions to danger.
 What's important to understand is that we don’t get to choose which one takes over, our nervous system chooses the response which it thinks will keep you the safest.
-Sometimes we do not react in the way we would have expected and often our 'rational-thinking' area of the brain tells us off for reacting that way because it thinks it would have made a better choice (which is pretty harsh of it and incorrect because it's too slow to react quickly!).
+Sometimes we do not react in the way we would have expected and often our 'rational-thinking' area of the brain tells us off for reacting that way after the event because it thinks it would have made a better choice (which is pretty harsh of it and incorrect because it's too slow to react quickly!).

 This means fighting back during an assault.
-However, in most cases of sexual assault the victim does not do this and outsiders often find this odd.
-People who do not fight are less likely to sustain further injury.
+In most cases of sexual assault the victim does not do this.
+People who do not understand the survival instinct of the human nervous system can find this confusing and say unhelpful things like "I'd have just pushed him off" (this is called victim-blaming).
+Research** shows that people who do not fight during an assault are less likely to sustain further injury.
 Sometimes survivors of assault report that it felt safer not to fight so that the assault would end sooner.

 2. Flight This means fleeing the scene.
 Again this is not always an option if force is being used, but there may also be emotional blackmail or other forms of coercion that make it hard to run away.
 From a practical view, if the victim does not believe they can run away and escape with out making the attacker more angry or causing other negative repercussions then they may not use this strategy.